Steps to Effective Project Cost Management

 Top-down estimation

-Top-down estimation focuses on management's view.
-Management then defines a budget, based on available historical data, a benchmark of similar projects and alignment with strategic objectives.
+Top-down estimation focuses on management's vision.
+This then defines a budget, based on the history available, a benchmark of similar projects and alignment with strategic objectives.

 -